Norfolk County, Ontario: Norfolk becomes larger

 The Townships of Delhi and Norfolk, the Town of Simcoe, and the western half of the City of Nanticoke were amalgamated to form the "Town of Norfolk".
 Moreover, many smaller communities such as Port Dover and Port Rowan are now in "Norfolk County".
 The newly formed municipality's first by-law was to change the name to Norfolk County.

 In January 2005, the county unveiled a new coat of arms which included natural symbols associated with the county: hooded warblers, a tulip tree (Liriodendron tulipifera) and an eastern dogwood flower.

 The first mayor of the county, Rita Kalmbach, was succeeded in 2007 by Dennis Travale, who served two terms as mayor.
 Charlie Luke succeeded him and served one term as mayor.
 Kristal Chopp was elected in 2018 and was succeeded in 2022 by Amy Martin.
 A transit system was introduced in Norfolk County in 2010.

 Knowledgepool Collective Intelligence Corp. has invested in Norfolk County bringing technology and innovation companies such as a Data Centre, an Electric Vehicle Charging Manufacturer, and Internet of Things development companies to Norfolk.
-Which is reviving the area with influx of new investment and advancing the County as a new Agri-Tech hub for the region.